daniel-molina/visualequation/README.md

 * Several problems when running in Ubuntu 12.04.
   * Tk and epstopdf related.
-  * This version of Ubuntu is out of support, so we are not going have no interest in these bugs by the moment.
+  * This version of Ubuntu is out of support, so we have no interest in these bugs by the moment.

 ## License